-NCSO is the largest K-12 STEM competition in North Carolina and the largest Science Olympiad in the country.
+NCSO is the largest K-12 STEM competition in North Carolina and the largest Science Olympiad program in the country.

 In a Nutshell

 North Carolina Science Olympiad (NCSO) is a NC State program with mission to attract and retain the pool of K-12 students entering science, technology, engineering, and mathematics (STEM) degrees and careers in North Carolina.
 Every year NCSO hosts tournaments on university, community college, and public school campuses across the state.
 These tournaments are rigorous academic interscholastic competitions that consist of a series of different hands-on, interactive, challenging and inquiry-based events that are well balanced between the various disciplines of biology, earth science, environmental science, chemistry, physics, engineering and technology.

 In 2019, more than 900 K-12 teams representing over 18,000 students and 75 counties in North Carolina participated in NCSO activities.
 NCSO is indebted to the thousands of volunteers that donate their time each year to making our activities a success.